Welcome to the Work Health and Safety (WHS) webpage, a home for resources and information for presbyteries and congregations in the Queensland Synod.

 Nominate your safety champion

 To be a Safety Champion, is to be a leader for workplace health and safety within your organisation.
-Some information on how you can champion the importance of promoting workplace health and safety at your workplace is available.

 This October, congregations are invited to nominate stories of their safety champions.
 These can be people who have identified risks, or people who are consistently diligent.
-Write a short piece a send to the Workplace health and safety email address to nominate.
+Write a short piece a send to the workplace health and safety email address to nominate.

 This resource provides an overview of the elements of a safety management system relevant to congregations, although not all elements may be applicable to all congregations.
 It describes a summary of the key actions recommended and/or required including: